 Web Conferencing at Marist

-- Copyright protection on paid services and media will prevent the video from being shared with the Zoom or Webex application, showing only a blank grey screen.
+- Copyright protection on paid services and media will prevent the video from being shared with the Zoom application, showing only a blank grey screen.
 To determine if the video you want to watch has copyright protections, do a test before your class to see if a colleague can see the video.

 - Screen sharing videos from services such as Netflix or Amazon Prime to others, particularly those without paid accounts on those services, is in violation of the terms of service for those providers.
-Faculty should not use Zoom or Webex to screen share videos from those paid providers.
+Faculty should not use Zoom to screen share videos from those paid providers.

 - If you want to watch a video with your class which is hosted in Netflix, Amazon Prime, etc. and don’t want to ask all of your students to get a paid account in that service, visit Kanopy or the Library Streaming Reserves to see if the video can be obtained and streamed by the library.

 To optimize your live class time with the students, our recommendation is that you use one of these other approaches to meet your learning goals:

 - Require students to watch the video on their own, before a particular live class meeting, and then discuss during the live class (as mentioned above, note that if the video is in a paid streaming service such as Prime or Netflix, students will need to have a paid or free trial account to do this).